ALSchwalm/transient/README.md

 root.
 As always, the usage of python [virtual environments](https://docs.python.org/3/tutorial/venv.html) is recommended for a development setup.

-`transient` has dependencies on a number of packages.
-On ubuntu, these can be installed by running `apt-get install ssh qemu-system-x86 python3-pip libguestfs-tools`.
-Note that `libguestfs-tools` is only required when using the `-copy-in-before` and `-copy-out-after` flags.
+`transient` has dependencies on very few packages.
+On ubuntu, these can be installed by running `apt-get install ssh qemu-system-x86 python3-pip`.

 Documentation
 -------------